vsubramaniam851/typ_embed/README.md

 # typ_embed

-This repository contains the code for incorporating typological feature information into NLP word embeddings to create **typological word embeddings** and applying these to two NLP tasks.
+This repository contains the code for incorporating typological feature information into NLP word embeddings to create **typological word embeddings** and applying these to four NLP tasks.
 The implementation has several embedding models using an LSTM and BERT.
 Typological feature information is extracted the URIEL database to get a binary feature vector and then incorporated into the word embedding using either concatentation or simple attention (additive or multiplicative).
-The outputted embeddings are then benchmarked on Dependency Parsing and POS Tagging.
-In ths repository, a Biaffine Dependency Parser (Dozat and Manning 2017) and simple POS tagger are implemented.
+The outputted embeddings are then benchmarked on three probing tasks, Dependency Parsing, POS Tagging and Entailment Classification, and one downstream task, Extractive Text Summarization.
+In ths repository, a Biaffine Dependency Parser (Dozat and Manning 2017) a MLP POS tagger, a MLP Entailment classifier, and a Layer Normalized LSTM for Text Summarization are implemented.

 ## Requirements
 * Python 3.6.9